ponylang/pony-tutorial/appendices/memory-allocation.md

-# Memory allocation at runtime
+# Memory Allocation at Runtime

 Pony is NULL-free, type-safe language, with no dangling pointers, no buffer overruns, but with a **very fast garbage collector**, so you